microsoft/mssql-jdbc/README.md

     </exclusions>
 </dependency>
 ```

+## Guidelines for Creating Pull Requests
+We love contributions from the community.
+To help improve the quality of our code, we encourage you to use the mssql-jdbc_formatter.xml formatter provided on all pull requests.

+Thank you!

 ## Guidelines for Reporting Issues
 We appreciate you taking the time to test the driver, provide feedback and report any issues.
 It would be extremely helpful if you: